 Voting begins Saturday for mosquito abatement program in Livingston Parish

-LIVINGSTON PARISH - On Saturday, voters will decide whether or not they want to play for mosquito contol.
+LIVINGSTON PARISH - On Saturday, voters will decide whether or not they want to play for mosquito control.

 "Since the Amite River is half a mile that way, mosquitos get really bad," resident Darla Steagall said.